About Fine Artist Cindy Chinn

 After seeing a few carved pencil leads online, I decided to try make one and enter it in a miniature show at a local gallery.
 I had a lot of fun with it and later in the year, the image went viral across the internet.
 I was soon swamped with inquiries and commissions and began forging a new path in my art career.
 I didn’t set out to become “an internationally renowned pencil carver”, but as they say, “if the shoe fits…”.

 I have always had a fondness for creating artwork from regular items and my pencil art is a reflection of that long held tradition.
-I also work in metal and have spent a lot of time creating artwork from common tools like saws and shovels.
+I also work in metal and have spent a lot of time creating artwork from common tools like saws and other rusty tools.

 I still keep my paint brushes nearby and have worked on several large murals in a variety of public spaces from hospitals to libraries and even a movie theatre.